 Cash equivalents consist of readily marketable securities with original maturities at the date of acquisition of three months or less.
-As of December 31, 2012 and 2011, we had \$4.8 million and \$4.1 million, respectively, in cash and cash equivalents that was not insured by the Federal Deposit Insurance Corporation ("FDIC").
-As of January 1, 2013, the temporary unlimited coverage for noninterest-bearing transaction accounts expired, which increased the amount of cash and cash equivalents not insured by the FDIC to \$8.2 million.
+As of December 31, 2013 and 2012, we had \$3.6 million and \$4.8 million, respectively, in cash and cash equivalents that were not insured by the Federal Deposit Insurance Corporation ("FDIC").